Data Items: A Fashion Landscape at The Museum of Modern Art

-In the past months, I have had the huge honor of collaborating with Paola Antonelli and Michelle Millar Fisher — respectively Senior Curator and a Curatorial Assistant in MoMA’s Department of Architecture and Design, with Antonelli doubling as MoMA’s Director of R&D — and their team on a data-driven artwork that encapsulates the themes of their newest exhibition on fashion at MoMA, called Items: Is Fashion Modern?.
+In the past months, I have had the huge honor of collaborating with Paola Antonelli and Michelle Millar Fisher (Senior Curator and a Curatorial Assistant in the Museum of Modern Art’s Department of Architecture and Design respectively, with Antonelli, also serving as MoMA’s Director of R&D ) and their team on a data-driven artwork that encapsulates the themes of the museum’s exhibition on fashion Items: Is Fashion Modern?

-For Items, my team and I investigated the hidden stories of these iconic objects, digging for quantitative and qualitative information that could help us paint a picture of the fashion landscape through data, and capture the inspiration, themes, and ideas that guided the curatorial process.The result of this research and discovery process is translated into visuals in a site-specific hand-drawn visualization that explores the explicit and implicit features of the items, both individually and as part of a bigger ecosystem.
+For Items my team and I investigated the hidden stories of these iconic objects, digging for quantitative and qualitative information that could help us paint a picture of the fashion landscape through data, and capture the inspiration, themes, and ideas that guided the curatorial process.The result of this research and discovery process was translated into visuals in a site-specific hand-drawn visualization that explores the explicit and implicit features of the items, both individually and as part of a bigger ecosystem.

-We put on the glasses of the data collector and we delved into the 111 stories in search for bits of quantitative and qualitative information that could help us answer our main questions: why was each of the items included in the show?
+We put on the glasses of the data collector and we delved into the 111 stories in search of bits of quantitative and qualitative information that could help us answer our main questions: why was each of the items included in the show?

-And ultimately, how can a visualization of this data enrich the experience for the audience?
+And, ultimately, how can a visualization of this data enrich the experience for the audience?

-- The Capstones are eight key items we highlighted and whose stories are exploded and reconnected to their commercial lifecycle, from design, to production, to marketing, to distribution, to recycling.
+The Capstones are eight key items we highlighted and whose stories are exploded and reconnected to their commercial lifecycle, from design, to production, to marketing, to distribution, to recycling.
 The Quantum Redesign of Fashion frames these Capstones within the greater context of sustainability through the lens of a sustainable development model for the industry developed by Glasgow Caledonian New York College’s Fair Fashion Center.

-- The 111 items are distributed on the wall according to their emergence over time in the incarnations that made them significant, and their history and origins are traced through to their archetypal form.
+The 111 items are distributed on the wall according to their emergence over time in the incarnations that made them significant, and their history and origins are traced through to their archetypal form.

-- Working with the curatorial team, we also grouped them according to the exhibition’s interplaying narratives, and we analyzed and depicted through the use of graphic symbols the intrinsic features that make them unique and influential.
+Working with the curatorial team, we also grouped them according to the exhibition’s interplaying narratives, and we analyzed and depicted through the use of graphic symbols the intrinsic features that make them unique and influential.

 The questions we tried to answer include, for example:

 Is the item a medium or a message?
 Is it modern because of its intrinsic features and the way it was commoditized and democratized or because it bears an inherent message or statement?

-- Is it worn to conform or to escape?
+Is it worn to conform or to escape?
 Has it become a way to blend into a social context or to break free from it?

-Just because you don’t immediately see numbers, it doesn’t mean there is no data to identify, collect, organize, process and analyze.
+Just because you don’t immediately see numbers, it doesn’t mean there is no data to identify, collect, organize, process, and analyze.

-For these capstone elements, we created a forward-looking vision for the future that we based on the theory of the Quantum Redesign of Fashion, developed by Glasgow Caledonian New York College’s Fair Fashion Center.
+For these Capstone elements we created a forward-looking vision for the future that we based on the theory of the Quantum Redesign of Fashion, developed by Glasgow Caledonian New York College’s Fair Fashion Center.

-The paradox of fashion is that its far-reaching tethers have helped develop the modern world but, in doing so, have also created some of its greatest environmental and social challenges.
-The theory explains that resolving these challenges requires a new perspective on the elements that form the problem.
+The paradox of fashion is that its far-reaching tentacles have helped develop the modern world but, in doing so, have also created some of its greatest environmental and social challenges.
+The Quantum Redesign of Fashion theory explains that resolving these challenges requires a new perspective on the elements that form the problem.
 Borrowing concepts from quantum mechanics — especially the theories of entanglement and coherent resonance — and applying the ideas behind them at a different scale allows us to look at those elements as integers, and solve for a new quotient, one that encourages the industry to transform into a respectful and regenerative ecosystem.
 Each of the fifteen integrated businesses identified by the theory is therefore connected in the visualization to the Sustainable Development Goals that a “quantum redesign” could potentially impact, telling the story of how coordinated design-driven systemic interventions in all the steps of the lifecycle of one of the Capstones can create a dramatic impact on environment and society.

-When working with data, so often we tend to focus only on the hard numbers that are readily available to us, without realizing they can actually become much more meaningful if we are able to unearth a more nuanced and expressive type of data along with them.
+When working with data, we so often tend to focus only on the hard numbers that are readily available to us, without realizing they can actually become much more meaningful if we are able to unearth a more nuanced and expressive type of data along with them.

 In the specific case of the original data visualization I designed for the show, I believe the hand-drawn rendition of the highly subjective and ephemeral data I was working with goes a long way to represent faithfully its nature: by no means is this a cold but perfect scientific observation of reality; it is instead a dataset built on subjective interpretation of fluid concepts such as culture, identity, inspiration, rebellion, or belonging.